BFG (weapon): Other versions

-A similar weapon makes an appearance in MachineGames' Wolfenstein 2: The New Colossus.
+A similar weapon to the BFG makes an appearance in MachineGames' Wolfenstein II: The New Colossus.
 According to the game's plot, the weapon, named "Übergewehr" ("Super-rifle" in German), was developed by the Nazis in the 1960s.
 It utilizes a mixture of laser and diesel energy, as well as a mysterious third source of energy, described as “extra-dimensional microportals", possibly hinting that it is the same Argent Energy mentioned in Doom (2016) onwards.
-The behaviour of the weapon is similar to Doom 3's BFG: it can be charged in order to release a sphere of energy strong enough to vaporize a horde of soldiers.